ganehag/open-modbusgateway/README.md

 Modbus is a protocol that is not secure by default.
 There is no authentication or encryption in the Modbus protocol.

 This software uses MQTT to relay messages to a Modbus TCP slave from the internet.
-MQTT is a secure protocol, but it is up to the user to ensure that the MQTT broker is secure.
-At the moment, this gateway does not support TLS encryption.
-It only supports plain MQTT with username and password authentication.
-I will rectify this sometime in the future.
-In the meantime, using a secure MQTT broker is recommended as a stepping stone to the internet.
+MQTT is capable of being a secure protocol, but only if the MQTT broker and client both support TLS encryption.

+TLS encryption is supported and tested against the [test.mosquitto.org](https://test.mosquitto.org/) broker on port 8884.
+At the moment however, there is no configuration support for anything other than declaring the certificate files to be used.
+It is thus not possible to specify the TLS version, etc.

 Still, one shouldn't just trust any message sent to the gateway.
 Otherwise, the gateway would blindly relay the message to the Modbus TCP slave.
 Even a simple misspelling of a register number could cause damage to the Modbus TCP slave.